slate2b/Dash_App_w_MongoDB/README.md

 class AnimalShelter(object):

-    #init for connecting to mongodb with authentication
+    # init for connecting to mongodb with authentication
     def __init__(self, username, password):

-        #Calling the MongoClient function with username and password parameters
+        # Calling the MongoClient function with username and password parameters
         self.client = MongoClient(
-            'mongodb+srv://%s:%s@clientserverxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'%(username, password))
+            'mongodb+srv://%s:%s@clientserver-app.kkumc2n.mongodb.net/?retryWrites=true&w=majority'%(username, password))

-        #Accessing the AAC database through the client
+        # Accessing the AAC database through the client
         self.database = self.client['AAC']

 """
 Function in the animal_shelter.py CRUD Module to read all matching documents from the mongo database
 """

     def read_all(self, data):

-    #Check to make sure the method call contained data
+        # Check to make sure the method call contained data
         if data is not None:

-        #Calling the find function to retrieve a cursor for all matching documents
+            # Calling the find function to retrieve a cursor for all matching documents
-        #Using a projection to exclude the underscore id from the cursor
+            # Using a projection to exclude the underscore id from the cursor
             result = self.database.animals.find(data, {'_id':False})

-        #If the find method executed properly
+            # If the find method executed properly
             if result:

-            #Return the result
+                # Return the result
                 return result

             else:

-            #Print failure message:
+                # Print failure message:
                 print("Error: Read All operation failed")

-    #If method call contained no data...
+        # If method call contained no data...
         else:

-        #Print error message
+            # Print error message
             print("Error: No data")
             return False

 """
 Creating a CRUD object and accessing the Data Model (MongoDB) in the dashboard.py file